 Week 31 Pregnancy: Baby Position

->

-> By 29-30 weeks, it is normal for baby to be either head down or breech.
-The head down position is ideal for vaginal birth.
+By around week 29 or 30, it is normal for baby to be either head down or breech.
+The head-down position is ideal for vaginal birth.
 Due to increased risk to baby, providers encourage a cesarean birth if baby is in a breech position at the time of delivery.

->

-> Week 31 Pregnancy: Symptoms
+Week 31 Pregnancy: Symptoms

 Many a pregnant woman has been awoken from a sound sleep by cramps in her lower legs, especially the calf.
 These leg cramps are typically sharp and painful, and can be brought on suddenly by simply extending your foot.
 While it’s often suggested that cramps are due to a deficiency in calcium or potassium, the exact cause of leg cramps remains unknown (1).

 If leg cramps are a problem for you, consider the following suggestions: